adamwoolhether/algo/README.md

 * _Vertex_: A node in a graph.
 * _Edges_, aka _vertices_: The lines between nodes.
 * _Adjacent_ describes nodes that are connected to each other.
 Tese are known as _neighbours_.
+* _Path_ a specific sequence of edges from one vertex to another.

 #### Bare-Bones Graphs
 As a simple example, a hash map can be used to implement a simple graph.
 Here is one conveying a simpel social network: